Guardians vs. Yankees Player Props Betting Odds

 Rizzo Stats

-- Anthony Rizzo has collected 29 hits with five doubles, five home runs and 11 walks.
-He has driven in 13 runs.
+- Anthony Rizzo has five doubles, five home runs, 11 walks and 14 RBI (31 total hits).

 Rizzo Recent Games